 It also has good ventilation to prevent overheating.

-All in all, this is comfortable to use, convenient to clean, and does a great job.
+All in all, this was comfortable to use, convenient to clean, and did a great job.

 - Has 2 settings – high and low

 - Sleek design